jnsknn/ping-pong/README.md

 # PingPong

-Simple Windows Forms Application game.
+Windows Forms Application game.

 Goal of this game is to get as big score as possible.
 A player gains points when a ball hits a paddle.
 All the points are counted towards final score.

 The game is over when the player has lost all lives.
 A single life is lost when the ball misses the paddle.

-The player can control the paddle with a mouse by keeping a cursor of the mouse on the black game area.
+The player can control the paddle with arrow keys.
+Arrow left for moving the paddle to left and arrow right for moving the paddle to right.

+# v1.2.0
+- smoother sprites for the ball and the paddle
+- changed controls to arrow keys only
+- the ball has a small bouncing effect when it hits the walls or the paddle

 # v1.1.4
 - production ready stable release